JackKelly/slicedpy/README.md

-Smart meter disaggregation is a little like taking a pie (representing your whole-home energy consumption) and slicing it into its component pieces (each representing the energy consumption of an individual appliance); hence the name "SlicedPy".
+Smart meter disaggregation is a little like taking a pie (representing your whole-home energy consumption) and slicing it into its component pieces (each representing the energy consumed by an individual appliance); hence the name "SlicedPy".
 It's spelt "py" not "pie" because the code is mostly written in Python.